r-gr/video-server/README.md

-A standalone program which receives messages over IPC or TCP sockets telling the program what video synthesis, video playback, or video transformation operations to perform, which it outputs to a window.
+A standalone program which receives messages over IPC or TCP sockets telling the program what video synthesis, video playback, or video transformation operations to perform, the result of which it outputs to a window.
 The parameters of these operations can be received at a very high rate with low latency, meaning that audio signals (or other high rate data sources) can be used to control the parameters.

 It uses the FFmpeg library to read a large range of video formats and uses OpenGL to utilise GPU hardware to perform video operations.